 It’s September, which means it’s time to start thinking about holiday cards and family pictures!
 Which means we need to talk about family pictures outfits.
 As crazy and stressful as family pictures can be, they’re such a treasure, and when you look back you’ll be so glad you have them.

 But let’s get you through the stressful part.
-I’m sharing seven tips prepping for and taking family pictures, plus a bunch of outfit inspiration, AND a ton of family picture outfit options.
+I’m sharing seven tips prepping for and taking family pictures, choosing family pictures outfits, AND a ton of family picture outfit options.

 Ready?
 Here we go.